 instead of focusing only on fast funding.

-This shift is especially noticeable among borrowers receiving:
+This shift is especially noticeable among customers receiving:

 - weekly income or